 3. NLP can help in speech recognition

-4. NLP helps you get better search results and filters content.
+4. NLP helps you get better search results and filters content

-NLP solutions are also useful in producing better search results, as recognition and categorization of natural language is crucial.
+NLP solutions are also useful in producing better search results as recognition and categorization of natural language is crucial.

 It’s also helpful in e-commerce, where a store’s search engine can give the consumer the product most relevant to their query.

-5. NLP helps to reduce language barriers
+5. NLP helps to reduce translation barriers

 Natural language processing is also a great support for machine translation.
 Thanks to NLP and neural engines, automatic translations are more understandable and similar to those performed by humans.

-This also means that barriers to international communication are diminishing, because almost everyone in the world today has access to fast translation—even on a smartphone.
+This also means that barriers to international communication are diminishing because almost everyone in the world today has access to fast translation—even on a smartphone.

 Forbes notes, “Machine translation is a huge application for NLP that allows us to overcome barriers to communicating with individuals from around the world as well as understand tech manuals and catalogs written in a foreign language.
 Google Translate is used by 500 million people every day to understand more than 100 world languages.”